falcosecurity/libs/README.md

 ### Adding syscalls

-Implementing new syscalls is surely one of the highest frequency request.
+Implementing new syscalls is surely one of the highest frequency requests.
 While it is indeed important for libs to support as many syscalls as possible, most of the time it is not a high priority task.
 But **you** can speed up things by opening a PR for it!
 Luckily enough, a Falco blog post explains the process very thoroughly: https://falco.org/blog/falco-monitoring-new-syscalls/.

 ## License

 This project is licensed to you under the [Apache 2.0](./COPYING) open source license.
 Some subcomponents might be licensed separately.
 You can find licensing notices [here](./NOTICES).